Hackuarium/simple-spectro/experiments/kinetic/phenolphthalein/20190406/README.md

 # Phenolphathalein

-[Phenolphthalein](https://en.wikipedia.org/wiki/Phenolphthalein) is a common acid-base indicators used for titration.
+[Phenolphthalein](https://en.wikipedia.org/wiki/Phenolphthalein) is a common acid-base indicator used for titration.
 It is colorless in acidic (pH < 8.2) and fuchsia at a pH overs 8.2.
 In strongly basic media (pH over 10) it will slowly become colorless.

 <img src="reaction.png">